Sonali-Kohli/Capstone_Time/README.md

 # Capstone_TimeSeriesForecasting
 # 💫 About Me:
-I'm a former Market Researcher<br>I'm actively looking to work for a motivated Data Science team<br>I'm currently learning and enhancing on my AI and ML skills
+I'm a fresher Data Scientist<br>I'm actively looking to work for a motivated Data Science team<br>I'm currently learning and enhancing on my AI and ML skills

 ## 🌐 Socials: